kkga/kkga/notes/jw6s-svelte-dialog.md

 ---

-So I was trying to create a simple reusable `<Dialog>` component to wrap around the native html `<dialog>` .
+So I was trying to create a simple reusable `<Dialog>` component to wrap around the native html dialog.

-I have a <Dialog/> component injected at the root layout which emits custom events via the svelte's event dispatcher: not much logic in there, just a basic wrapper around html <dialog> with custom events.
+I have the `<Dialog/>` injected at the root layout which emits custom events via the svelte's event dispatcher: not much logic in there, just a basic wrapper around html `<dialog>` with custom events.

 ```typescript
 <script lang='ts'>